 Since solar panels rely on sunlight, when the days are shorter, your solar system will produce less energy.
 It's beneficial, then, to have a system calibrated to efficiently capture the most sun.

-SunPower solar systems are designed for maximum efficiency, which means they can produce more electricity even in low-light conditions.
+SunPower residential solar systems are designed for maximum efficiency, which means they can produce more electricity even in low-light conditions.
 Using high-quality, anti-reflective glass, SunPower panels trap light from all angles, capturing more sunlight than conventional panels1.
 This helps your solar system make energy throughout a winter's day, from sun up to sun down and even on cloudy days.

 Removing Snow From Solar Panels